 Consider jazz music for a moment — one the Crescent City’s major contributions to the world.

 The next time you hear jazz on the radio, listen closely.
 Listen to the layers.
 You might be surprised.
 Most jazz tunes have a lot going on.
 I’m listening to jazz as I write this.
 The pianist is doing this, the drummer is doing that.
 There goes the bassist.
-And this song is being performed by jazz trio.
+And this song is being performed by a jazz trio.
 Imagine how a few horns could complicate things.

 As you listen to jazz, try to isolate each instrument.
 Individually the musicians are all over the place.
 It’s really hard to believe that all this is going on in the same song.
-At any point it seems like the whole thing is one step away from falling into chaos.
+At any point, it seems like the whole thing is one step away from falling into chaos.
 But it all comes together to make something beautiful.

-At any given time, we have so many things coming our way — pain, disappointment, joy, sorrow, anxiety, happiness and regret.
+At any given time, we have so many things coming our way — pain, disappointment, joy, sorrow, anxiety, happiness, and regret.
 We lose the ones we love.
 We reach great heights of joy.
 We slip to the deepest lows.
 We get ourselves into trouble with our own selfish actions.
 Bad things happen that are totally out of our control.
 Sometimes our dreams come true.

 “Listen” to each one of these events alone and you don’t “hear the richness of the complete “song.”
 You don’t hear the “symphony.”
 Each event seems unrelated and unredeemable.
 But in the hands of God, our lives and circumstances somehow come together to make something beautiful – something with a rich purpose.